 - If required to do so by law or in the good faith belief that such action is appropriate: (a) under applicable law, including laws outside your country of residence; (b) to comply with legal process; (c) to respond to requests from public and government authorities, including public and government authorities outside your country of residence; (d) to enforce our terms and conditions; (e) to protect our operations or those of any of our affiliates; (f) to protect our rights, privacy, safety or property, and/or that of our affiliates, you or others; and (g) to allow us to pursue available remedies or limit the damages that we may sustain.
 We may use and disclose aggregate information that does not identify or otherwise relate to an individual for any purpose.

 Accessing Other Sites via Links

-DMI has global hosting centers that store and process personal information in various locations in Europe and the United States.
-DMI takes reasonable precautions to protect personal information in these centers and in other locations in the United States from loss, misuse, unauthorized access, disclosure, alteration, and destruction.
-DMI also makes reasonable efforts to keep personal information reliable for its intended use, accurate, current, and complete.
-When DMI collects sensitive personal information on websites or through services, DMI encrypts the transmission of that information using Secure Sockets Layer (SSL) technology.
-No method of transmission over the Internet, or method of electronic storage, is 100% secure, however.
-Therefore, DMI cannot guarantee its absolute security.
+DMI has global hosting centers that store and process Personal Data in various locations in Europe, the United States, and India.
+DMI takes reasonable precautions to protect Personal Data in these centers and in other locations in the United States from loss, misuse, unauthorized access, disclosure, alteration, and destruction.
+DMI also makes reasonable efforts to keep Personal Data reliable for its intended use, accurate, current, and complete.
+When DMI collects Sensitive Personal Data on websites or through services, DMI encrypts the transmission of that information using Secure Sockets Layer (SSL) technology.
+However, no method of transmission over the Internet, or method of electronic storage, is 100% secure, and therefore, DMI cannot guarantee its absolute security.

-DMI will retain any personal information collected, as described in this policy, for a maximum of five years or as long as necessary to provide users with required services.
-If users wish to request that DMI no longer use personal information to provide services, contact DMI at [email protected].
+DMI will retain any Personal Data collected, as described in this policy, for a maximum of 5 years or as long as necessary to provide users with required services.
+If users wish to request that DMI no longer use Personal Data to provide services, contact DMI at [email protected].

 6550 Rock Spring Drive